 Sustainability at John Muir College UCSD

 Named after the legendary conservationist John Muir, the College offers students a variety of ways to contribute to the sustainability mission of the school.

 In his spirit, Muir College supports local, national, and global efforts to preserve the natural environment and to promote environmental sustainability in energy and water use, waste disposal, food production, and other practices.
 Since 2011, at the college’s annual Earth Week Organic Lunch in April, we honor individuals whose work has contributed significantly to the cause of sustainability and environmental preservation by naming 2-3 Muir College Environmental Fellows.

 In terms of sustainability education initiatives, they have many.
 For example, the College offers the Muir Writing Program, which focuses on issues relating to the environment and sustainability.

-They host a freshman seminar called The Greening of Muir College where residents develop research projects to mitigate Muir’s carbon footprint and enhance the college’s green practices.
+They host a freshman seminar called The Greening of Muir College.
+Residents develop research projects to mitigate Muir’s carbon footprint and enhance the college’s green practices.

 There’s more including additional courses and an interdisciplinary environmental studies minor.
 The College also awards and recognizes students, teachers, and researchers who make outstanding sustainability contributions to the school.